Wallenberg Set

-Wallenberg, also known as the Wallenberg Four, is located at the Raoul Wallenberg Traditional High School in San Francisco, California, United States.

-It is a popular gap among the skateboarding community and measures to a height of 4 feet 4.8 inches and a length of 16 feet 6 inches.
+The Wallenberg Set, also known as the Wallenberg Four or simply Wallenberg, is a popular location in the skateboarding community.
+Located at the Raoul Wallenberg Traditional High School in San Francisco, California, it consists of four tiers of pavement and curbing, adjacent to a stairway and next to a parking area.
+The section notable for skateboarding measures 4 ft 4.8 in in height and 16 ft 6 in in length.

-While the stair set is still there, the school has re-profiled the "run up" to the set so it is no longer possible to use Vega Street to gain speed; it has to be obtained from a ramp, roll in or by gaining speed in some other form.
+Since becoming notable, the school has re-profiled the "run up" to the set, and it is no longer possible to use adjacent Vega Street to gain speed in order to jump the entire set; speed has to be obtained from a ramp, roll in, or by some other form.

-Its exact location is 40 Vega Street, San Francisco, California 94118.
-Its GPS Coordinates are 37*46'48.86"N, 122*26'46.82"W.
+The address of the school is 40 Vega Street, San Francisco, California 94118.
+The GPS coordinates of the Wallenberg Set are 37.78014°N 122.44664°W.

 Coverage in skateboarding media

 The Wallenberg gap first appeared in Mark Gonzales's part in "Video Days," a 1991 skateboarding video released by Blind Skateboards.

-In 1999, Danny Gonzalez performed a Kickflip to Melon grab as seen in Transworld's "The Reason".
+In 1999, Danny Gonzalez performed a kickflip to melon grab as seen in Transworld's "The Reason".

 In 2004, Thrasher skateboard magazine hosted "High Noon at the Big Four" at the famous spot.
 Unlike traditional skateboarding competitions, there were no rankings or standings; the event was billed as a "big tricks contest."
 In order to encourage skaters to attempt difficult tricks, cash prizes were offered for landing specific ones.
 Andrew Reynolds was the first skateboarder to successfully perform a frontside flip.
 Darrell Stanton performed a switch backside 180.
 Lindsey Robertson landed a heelflip over the set.

-On 30 May 2009, Thrasher Magazine's Back to the Berg contest was held at Wallenberg, in which another set of difficult tricks were landed.
+On 30 May 2009, Thrasher magazine's Back to the Berg contest was held at Wallenberg, in which another set of difficult tricks were landed.
 Jordan Hoffart's varial heelflip, Nick Merlino's switch heelflip, Chris Cole's backside 360 and switch frontside flip, Cody McEntire's backside bigspin, Andrew Pott's hardflip, and Lizard King's 180 ollie north, ollie disaster, and scarewalk.